yuvaldrori/documentation/external/heroku.md

 ![SCM Selection](https://s3.amazonaws.com/docs.codeship.io/documentation/images/external/heroku/scm.png)

 Now let's edit your setup and test commands.
 Setup commands usually include installing your dependencies or setting up your database.
 Test commands are shell commands needed to run your tests.
-For example `bundle exec rake` for ruby, `npm test` for node.js or `mvn test` for JVM based languages.
+For example `bundle exec rake` for ruby, `npm test` for Node.js or `mvn test` for JVM based languages.
 You can run as many test commands as you like.

-If a command’s return code isn’t zero the build will fail.
+If a command's return code isn't zero the build will fail.

 ![Test Settings](https://s3.amazonaws.com/docs.codeship.io/documentation/images/external/heroku/testsettings.png)

-You can ***configure deployments*** for branches in the next step.
+You can **configure deployments** for branches in the next step.
 The wizard will let you add a branch to make the setup quick and easy.

 ![Select Deployment Branch](https://s3.amazonaws.com/docs.codeship.io/documentation/images/external/heroku/select_deployment_branch.png)